noahehall/multicloud/providers/aws/services/securityIdentityCompliance/guardDuty.md

 # Guard Duty

 - Protect your AWS accounts with intelligent threat detection
-- analyzes continuous streams of metadata generated from your account and network activity found in CloudTrail events, Amazon Virtual Private Cloud (Amazon VPC) flow logs, and Domain Name System (DNS) logs
+- analyzes continuous streams of metadata generated from your account and network activity found in CloudTrail events, VPC flow logs, and Domain Name System (DNS) logs
 - uses integrated threat intelligence such as known malicious IP addresses, anomaly detection, and machine learning to identify threats more accurately.

 ## my thoughts